 The main features of the system are:

-The presence of a goal - purposefulness;
+Having a goal is purposefulness;

 The presence of constituent elements, components, parts from which the system is formed;